The afterlife, before and after Jesus.

 2 Peter 3:10-13 But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything in it will be laid bare.
 11 Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to live holy and godly lives 12 as you look forward to the day of God and speed its coming.
 That day will bring about the destruction of the heavens by fire, and the elements will melt in the heat.
 13 But in keeping with his promise we are looking forward to a new heaven and a new earth, the home of righteousness.
 (NIV)

-While sharing some similarities with the chart for the proposed response, as located at the start of this article, there are fundamental differences.
-This is a much more concise and consistent view, anchored in Scriptures and confirmed by early church history.
-Here there is no three part heaven (Abraham's Bosom, Paradise/Present Heaven, and New Heaven), rather there is the present heaven and future New Heaven and Earth.
-Unlike the earlier view that Sheol has changed into a Hades that is only for the lost, here there has only been one hell-like place in Sheol or Hades that will all end up in the Lake of Fire (the final hell).
-This is a consistent use of the words as found and used in Scriptures.
+While sharing some similarities with the chart in the Abraham's Bosom section of this article, there are fundamental differences.
+The following chart is a much more concise and consistent view, anchored in Scriptures and confirmed by understanding of the early church.
+Here there is no three-part heaven (Abraham's Bosom, Paradise/Present Heaven, and New Heaven); rather there is the present heaven and future New Heaven and Earth.
+Unlike the earlier view that Sheol has changed into a Hades that is only for the lost, here there has only been one present hell that is part of Hades/Sheol.
+The entirety of Hades/Sheol will end up in the Lake of Fire (the final hell).
+Which makes it an incredibly important detail that all of God's redeemed are set free forever from Hades/Sheol at the resurrection prior.
+Here is a consistent use of the terminology found in Scriptures:

 Wicked (Lost)